The Yoga & Movement Space

 – are recovering from injury and out of the acute phase.

 – want to advance your practice or are working towards a specific goal and need support.

 You do not have to suffer with tightness and stress forever.
 Come tell us why you think you can’t do yoga and lets work it out.
 If you can breathe, you too can have the benefits of yoga.
 You got this.You will learn dynamic and static postures using the rope wall for support. * Although chair support is available this is not a chair yoga class. *

 Erin Dudley relocated to Sullivan county in 2014.
-She is a mom, Arts Programs Coordinator at The Hurleyville Arts Centre and continues to teach in NYC Kula Yoga Project and at Kripalu every July.
+She is a mom, Program Director at The Hurleyville Arts Centre and continues to teach in NYC’s Kula Yoga Project and at Kripalu every July.
 She was a faculty member for five years at Stony Brook University in New York, where she wrote and implemented the Somatic Yoga syllabus and taught Butoh and contemporary dance.
 Erin’s classes draw from her love of movement, the influence of kinesthetic anatomy, the investigative philosophy of Irmgard Bartenieff, the quiet passion of Astanga vinyasa, and the rigorous intelligence of Iyengar Yoga.
 Her alignment cues and energetic directives create a nurturing space for practitioners to fully engage in an investigation of their physical, mental, and psychic condition.
 Some experience recommended.